zasadnyy-inc/v-zasadnyy-com/app/_posts/2013-01-27-cyrillic-app-name-incorrectly-encoded.markdown

 /batchbar-deploy bar/ 192.168.1.35 mysecretpass
 ```

-Unfortunatelly result was unsuccsessful, app name was incorrectly encoded again.
-After first fail I've read documentation a bit more and tried to use [approach described on developer.blackberry.com](http://developer.blackberry.com/android/documentation/creating_a_custom_manifest_file_2016828_11.htm).
+Unfortunately result was unsuccessful, app name was incorrectly encoded again.
+After first fail, I've read documentation a bit more and tried to use [approach described on developer.blackberry.com](http://developer.blackberry.com/android/documentation/creating_a_custom_manifest_file_2016828_11.htm).

-When I unzipped bar file and opened `MANIFEST.MS` - I've found this line:
+When I unzipped bar file and opened `MANIFEST.MS`- I've found this line:

 ```bash
 Application-Name: –ì–µ—Ä–æ–∏